Mallie McKenzie: Club career

-Portland Thorns FC

-McKenzie was originally not mentioned in Portland Thorns FC's 2024 preseason roster.
+McKenzie was originally not included in Portland Thorns FC's 2024 preseason roster.
 However, going into the Coachella Invitational Tournament, the Thorns elected to add McKenzie to their squad as a non-roster invitee due to key international absences.
-On March 21, 2024, the Thorns offered McKenzie her first professional contract for the 2024 season.
-She made her professional debut in the NWSL x Liga MX Femenil Summer Cup against Club Tijuana.
+On March 21, 2024, the Thorns signed McKenzie to her first professional contract, a one-year deal.
+She made her pro debut in the NWSL x Liga MX Femenil Summer Cup against Club Tijuana.
 She started all three Summer Cup matches and registered an assist against the Utah Royals.
-McKenzie later made her NWSL debut against NJ/NY Gotham FC on August 24, replacing Alexa Spaanstra in the 78th minute of the match.
-In December 2024, the Thorns re-signed McKenzie to a one-year contract extension.
+She made her NWSL debut against NJ/NY Gotham FC on August 24, replacing Alexa Spaanstra in the 78th minute of the match.

+In December 2024, McKenzie signed a one-year contract extension with Portland.
+She became a regular substitute in her second year with the Thorns, appearing in 23 regular season matches and making 8 starts as the Thorns finished third in the NWSL standings.
+She came on as a substitute for Kaitlyn Torpey in both of Portland's playoff matches as the Thorns were eliminated in the semifinals by the Washington Spirit.

+On May 20, 2026, McKenzie scored her first professional goal, contributing to a 2–0 win over Bay FC that broke the NWSL's record for home shutout minutes.